Doctor of Dental Surgery (DDS)

 - English Language Proficiency/Spoken English Requirement documentation (if required).
 More information can be found at uab.ca/languagereqs.

-The Admissions Committee reserves the right to refuse applicants that have been Required to Withdraw from their program.
-Applicants that have been Required to Withdraw should contact Dentistry Admissions for a review of their individual circumstances.
+The Admissions Committee reserves the right to refuse applicants who have been Required to Withdraw from their program.
+Applicants who have been Required to Withdraw should contact Dentistry Admissions for a review of their individual circumstances.

 Academic Requirements